 SPANISH & CATALAN EDITORS

 Helena Fornells is a poet and translator from Barcelona currently based in Edinburgh.
 She writes poetry in both English and Catalan, and is currently completing an MFA in Creative Writing at the University of St Andrews.
 In 2018 she won the Oxford Brookes International Poetry Competition (EAL).
 Helena also works as a bookseller.

 Josep Llobera Capllonch is a Mallorcan writer-translator based in Edinburgh.
 He writes both prose and poetry in Catalan, Spanish and English.
 He self-translated his novel La necesidad es un pato into English as part of his MSc in Translation Studies at the University of Edinburgh.
 His academic research brought him to Charles University where he presented his paper “Self-Translation: Breaking the Traditional Axioms in a Tongue not Mine” in the last L2 Translation Conference.

 Viola Alberti is an artist and a teacher.
 She studied and practices art, and experiments mainly with paint, film and mixed media creations.
 She uses visual arts as a means to promote children’s language development and critical thinking.
 She enrolled in the Art Psychotherapy Summer School at the University of Roehampton to deepen her knowledge on the subject.
 She is working on a portfolio of paintings, mixed media and photo editing.

-Francesca Ferrario is an artist and communication designer currently studying for a master’s degree in Web and Graphic Design at the Academy of Fine Arts, while she’s undertaking an internship at the creative communication agency “Metafore” in Cuneo, Italy.
+Francesca Ferrario is an artist and communication designer currently studying for a master’s degree in Web and Graphic Design at the Academy of Fine Arts.
 She collaborates as social media manager and content creator with local associations operating in tourism and territory promotion while working as a freelance illustrator.